Crabman-DF-Mods/dwarfcrafted/README.md

 - __Stalkers:__ [based off early ravager designs](https://www.minecraft.net/content/dam/minecraft/insider-features/meet-the-ravager/SomeEarlyDesigns.jpeg), these creatures are much like ravagers in origin, but are taller and lankier, with a venomous spit.

 ### Stones & Ores
+- __Redstone:__ a valuable, strange sort of red stone that sometimes glows.
 - __Prismarine:__ a kind of rare undersea stone that shifts colors between various hues of blue and green.
 - __Netherrack:__ oddly soft rock from a hellish plane.
 It can be worked into netherware, much like clay.
 This stone is found only in some titans and forgotten beasts.
 - __Nether Quartz:__ a gorgeous white quartz from a hellish plane.
 This gem is found only in some titans and forgotten beasts.